 Even though the seller has rights to obtain, possess, and use data, the seller may not be able to transfer all of those rights.
 Buyers must recognize constraints on data transferability, particularly when the deal is structured as an asset sale.
-Such constraints will often be in the form of pre-existing contractual restrictions found in the seller's existing privacy policies or contracts.
-Diligent buyers should extensively review any such policies to avoid any data transferability issues or limitations that may exist following the acquisition.
+Such constraints will often be in the form of pre-existing contractual restrictions found in the seller's existing privacy policies or the Federal Trade Commission Act and European data protection and privacy laws.
+See In re: WhatsApp, ELECTRONIC PRIVACY INFORMATION CENTER, https://epic.org/privacy/internet/ftc/whatsapp/ (last visited May 9, 2019); Agency Information Collection Activities, 80 Fed.
+Reg.
+2423 (Jan.
+16, 2015).